-Easel.ly (pronounced “easily”) helps users create infographics.
-Infographics use pictures, graphs, and a bit of text to quickly and attractively share data.
+Easel.ly (pronounced “easily”) is an infographic design tool.
+Infographics use pictures, graphs, and a bit of text to quickly and attractively share data and information.

 |Ease of Use||★★★★★|